-When significant buoyancy is lost due to hull breaches with flooding in several spaces, salvors may deem it necessary to induce buoyancy using low pressure compressed air inside the damaged spaces.
+When significant buoyancy is lost due to hull breaches, with flooding in several spaces, salvors may deem it necessary to induce buoyancy using low pressure compressed air inside the damaged spaces.
 This forces sea water back out of the hull, reduces ground reaction and improves the afloat condition.
 With the ship afloat, temporary patches can be applied and the vessel dewatered to the extent needed to meet the requirements of the recovery plan.

-Unaccountable list after refloating?
+n.
+Unaccountable list after refloating

-Based on the reported load condition, RRDA will determine the drafts, list and trim prior to the refloat.
-If the ship refloats with a "mystery list," but there is good confidence regarding weights on board and the extent of flooding, the possibility that damaged spaces may have taken on heavy sea floor material should be considered.
-The extent to which such unintended loading affects list and trim depends on the heeling moment, the ship's initial stability, and the volume and relative density of the material deposits.
+Based on the reported loads, RRDA will determine the drafts, list and trim prior to the refloat.
+If the ship refloats with a "mystery list," but there is good confidence regarding weight distribution on board and extent of flooding, of the possibility that damaged spaces may have taken on heavy sea floor material should be considered.
+The extent to which such unintended loading affects list and trim depends on the heeling moment and the measure of the ship's initial stability.

-3.5 Lightering
+3.6 Lightering

-Lightering of the vessel may be required for refloating following a grounding event, or to mitigate risks associated with hull stresses, stability, or pollution.
+Lightering of the vessel may be required for refloating following a grounding event, or to mitigate risks associated with hull stresses and stability.
 The vessel or salvor will develop the plan for lightering, while RRDA may provide supporting analyses that consider the effects of damage and the vessel's condition to assist in the plan development.

-3.6 Moving a Damaged Ship
+3.7 Moving a Damaged Ship

 Authorization for moving a damaged ship is contingent on reviews by flag, the Classification Society, Coastal State and Port Authority.
 Other stakeholders also contribute to the process of recovery.
 Decisions will consider the original voyage plan and whether that plan must be revised to mitigate the risks associated with the vessel's condition.
-Many of these considerations remain outside of RRDA's scope; however, when a ship sustains damage that affects hull strength and stability, RRDA will continue to provide analyses that determine the margin of strength and stability for the proposed transit route.
+Many of these considerations remain outside of RRDA's scope; however, when a ship sustains damage that affects hull strength and stability, RRDA will continue to provide analyses that determines the margin of strength and stability for the proposed transit route.
 This work relies on reviewing accurate damage assessment reports that are usually provided by the attending class surveyor.

-3.7 Drifting and Oil Spill
+3.8 Drifting and Oil Spill